Introduction to counselling and psychotherapy (D12)

 Take your first steps into psychodynamic counselling and psychoanalytic psychotherapy

 This popular course provides an introduction to a psychoanalytic understanding of the human mind and to specific principles of psychodynamic psychotherapy at an elementary level.

-We will explore human development through a psychoanalytic lens, while exploring key psychoanalytic concepts, complex mental health presentations and how we view the life of groups, organisations and difference and diversity.
+We will analyse human development through a psychoanalytic lens, while exploring key psychoanalytic concepts, complex mental health presentations and how we view the life of groups and organisations, as well as difference and diversity.

-This course is also available as a fully online version, Introduction to counselling and psychotherapy (ED12, online).
+This course is also available to study online: Introduction to counselling and psychotherapy (ED12, online).

 Please note: you may see the D12 course also referred to as PATCTP002 in communications from our application system.